MonitSharma/Learn-Quantum-Computing-For-Free/README.md

 - [Shtetl-Optimized](https://scottaaronson.blog/): The Blog of Scott Aaronson.
 If you take nothing else from this blog: quantum computers won't solve hard problems instantly by just trying all solutions in parallel.

 - [Zlatko Minev's Blogs](https://www.zlatko-minev.com/blog): He is the technical lead and manager of the following  groups at IBM Quantum - Qiskit Leap (quantum computing research) and Qiskit Metal (quantum hardware).
 His background is in experimental and theoretical quantum computing, software, and fundamental and applied physics.

+- [Musty Thoughts by Michal Blogs](https://www.mustythoughts.com/): Michal is a quantum software engineer.
+He's interested in resource estimation, optimization, data visualization and research process (among others).
+He uses this blog as a platform to write about the topics that he find worth writing about :) Right now he is focused on quantum computing, but you can expect occasional articles on other topics.

 ----